 DK MedCom Messaging

-This page is part of the DK MedCom Messaging (v2.1.0: Release) based on FHIR R4.
-The current version which supercedes this version is 1.0.3.
+This page is part of the DK MedCom Messaging (v3.0.0: Release) based on FHIR (HL7® FHIR® Standard) R4.
+This is the current published version.
 For a full list of available versions, see the Directory of published versions

 Resource Profile: MedComMessagingProvenance - Detailed Descriptions